Jonathan Freedland: Israel, Zionism, and antisemitism

 Freedland is a supporter of projects that seek to preserve Jewish identity and heritage.
 He has frequently written about the importance of both his faith and his cultural heritage.
-He has also been active in campaigns to save British Jewish heritage.

 Personal life

-Freedland is married to Sarah Peters, a radio and podcast producer.
-They have two sons, Jacob and Sam, and conform to Masorti Judaism.
-He is a governor of Simon Marks Jewish Primary School in Stamford Hill.
+Freedland married Sarah Peters, a radio and podcast producer.
+They have two sons, and conform to Masorti Judaism.

+As of 2022 Freedland is a governor of Simon Marks Jewish Primary School in Stamford Hill.